ktorio/ktor-documentation/topics/websocket_extensions_api.md

 ## Checking if the extension is negotiated

-All installed extensions go through the negotiation process and those that are successfully negotiated are used during the request.
+All installed extensions go through the negotiation process, and those that are successfully negotiated are used during the request.
 You can use `WebSocketSession.extensions: : List<WebSocketExtension<*>>` property with list of all extensions used by for the current session.